buchgr/bazel-remote/README.md

 #profile_host: 127.0.0.1
 #profile_port: 7070

-# If specified, the HTTP read timeout for a client request in seconds.
+# HTTP read/write timeouts.
-# (applies to the frontend not the proxy backend)
+# (does not apply to the proxy backends or the profiling endpoint)
 # Time units can be one of: "s", "m", "h".
 #http_read_timeout: 5s

-# If specified, the HTTP write timeout for a server response in seconds.
-# (applies to the frontend not the proxy backend)
-# Time units can be one of: "s", "m", "h".
 #http_write_timeout: 10s

 # If you want to require simple authentication: